django-cms/django-cms-mgmt/association/about.md

 See [list of members here](https://www.django-cms.org/en/about-us/)

+Here is how to [join the Leadership Team](/association/leadership-team.md)

 ## Tech Committee

 The TC prepares and updates the technical roadmap for approval by the Executive Board and/or the General Assembly, manages incoming feature requests and proposals and takes decisions on awarding credits for work submitted by members.